marcgg/marcgg.github.com/manager-readme.md

 - Help sort out priorities if you feel overwhelmed by the amount of work to do.

 - My strong suits are backend development, organisation, software architecture & management.
-I'll be particularly relevant there, but I can give insights and advice in all product & engineering related subjects.
+I'll be particularly relevant there, if you want to sit down and have a brainstorm about a particular topic.
+However I can give insights and advice in all product & engineering related topics.

 - Provide guidance and opportunities for career development.
-What you are doing right now might not be what you want to be doing in three years, so let's discuss this.
+What you are doing right now might not be what you want to be doing in three years, so let's discuss this freely.

 - Firefight with you if needed.
-It can be a production issue, a hard topic to tackle, a HR issue with one of your reports, reading a complex pull request… if you are stuck I can most likely help you out.
+It can be a production issue, a hard topic to tackle, an HR issue with one of your reports, reading a complex pull request, understanding a piece of legacy code… if you are stuck I can most likely help you out.

 ## Personality Quirks